jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d1a1.md

 This makes it a moderate price for the quarter of eight bushels

-<sup>98</sup> This statute is a better proof of the moderate price of grain then, than the prices of the dear or cheap years recorded by historians.
+{{< s v="98" >}} This statute is a better proof of the moderate price of grain then, than the prices of the dear or cheap years recorded by historians.
 Those prices made it difficult get the ordinary price.

 There are other reasons why, some years before the 14th century, the common price of wheat was not less than 4 ounces of silver the quarter relative to other grain

-<sup>99</sup> Ralph de Born was a prior [monastic officer below an abbot] of St. Augustine's, Canterbury.
+{{< s v="99" >}} Ralph de Born was a prior [monastic officer below an abbot] of St. Augustine's, Canterbury.

 In 1309, he gave a feast on his installation day and William Thorn preserved the bill.
 The following were consumed in that feast=
 - 53 quarters of wheat costing £19, or 86 pence a quarter then, or 258 pence today.